-Shortly after you enroll YCCO will mail you a survey about your health.
 You can complete the survey by mail or phone.
-You can find the YCCO survey about your health online at https://yamhillcco.org/members/documents-and-forms/ or call 833-257-2191 to have a care coordination team member help you complete it.
+You can find the YCCO survey about your Health Risk Assessment online at https://yamhillcco.org/members/documents-and-forms/ or call 833-257-2191 to have a care coordination team member help you complete it.